New York Pass and tourist cards: complete guide 2026

 A child is defined as 3 to 12 years old.

-Check for discounted prices on the New York Explorer PassDiscount codes for Explorer Pass
+Check the prices of the New York Explorer PassDiscount codes for Explorer Pass

-Simply enter the promotional code PTCODE5 - reserved for readers of this site - during purchase, in the "Enter promo code" field.
+You can get an extra 5% off the price.
+Just enter the promo code PTCODE5 — reserved for readers of this site — during checkout, in the “Enter promo code” field.

 The discount will be applied immediately for additional savings on the total.

-Let's start evaluating the convenience always from the economic side, where Explorer Pass is already worthwhile from its smallest denominations, with visiting 3 attractions.
+Let's start evaluating the convenience always from the economic side, where Explorer Pass is already worthwhile from its smallest versions, with visiting 3 attractions.

 A practical simulation is also useful here to highlight the savings.